xieyuheng/inner/topics/computer-science/logic-programming/essentials-of-constraint-programming.md

 But maybe we still can provide a term-syntax for resolution calculus, just to record the steps, not to use the reducion of term as a computational model.

+But maybe the satisfiability can be verified without the proof (steps of deduction).

+- But the `find` query can only handle `exists`, not `forall`.